ED-IP/Milestone-4-project/README.md

     -   #### Users

         1. As a User, I want to be able to buy book
-        2. As a User, I want to the book to be send to the address I indicate
-        3. As a User, I want to be able to have a history of my purchase
+        2. As a User, I want to have a history of my previous orders
-        4. As a user, I want to be able to update my address and other
+        3. As a user, I want to be able to update my address and other personal data
-        5. As a User, I want to be able to contact with the staff/owner of the site
+        4. As a User, I want to be able to contact with the staff/owner of the site

     -   #### Owner